msh9/codinginthetrenches.com/content/post/2015-10-03-nodejs-modules-should-export-object-constructors.md

   - javascript

 ---
-Note I didn’t say _always_ should export objects, but for the sanity of everyone involved, in many cases a required module should return a constructor and not a fully instantiated object.
-Today’s post is about why your NodeJS modules should look like this:
+Note I didn't say _always_ should export objects, but for the sanity of everyone involved, in many cases a required module should return a constructor and not a fully instantiated object.
+Today's post is about why your NodeJS modules should look like this:

 ```javascript
 /**